apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 greet(Other)     -> Other.
 {% endhighlight %}

-A functions is defined as a collection of clauses.
+A function is defined as a collection of clauses.
 Each clause specifies the expected argument patterns and a body of expressions to be evaluated. `greet/1` is still one function but without the use of `case` or `if` statements.
 The `name/arity` notation is used to describe functions.
 So `greet/1` means the `greet` function which accepts 1 argument.
 It's worth mentioning that the in the compiler meets the different `greet` clauses, it ends up creating a binary search tree, so pattern matching is very efficient.

 But it gets better, let's say you want to calculate the area of a shape which could be either a square or a circle.
 In Ruby we could define *two* different functions: